> Brass Monkey > Songs > George’s Son

 [John Kirkpatrick]

 John Kirkpatrick sang his own song George’s Son on Brass Monkey’s 1986 album See How It Runs.
-According to the album sleeve notes, he wrote it “for a dramatisation by the Orchard Theatre company of Thomas Hardy’s Far From the Madding Crowd but not used in the end.
+The LP was re-released in 1993 as the second half of the CD The Complete Brass Monkey; and the song was also included in 1994 on his Topic anthlogy A Short History of John Kirkpatrick and in 2009 on Topic’s 70th anniversary box set Three Score and Ten.
+According to the original album’s sleeve notes, he wrote it “for a dramatisation by the Orchard Theatre company of Thomas Hardy’s Far From the Madding Crowd but not used in the end.
 This song is a synopsis of chapter five.”
-The LP was re-released in 1993 as the second half of the CD The Complete Brass Monkey.

 Crucible sang George’s Son in 2005 on their WildGoose album Crux.
-They noted:
+This track was also included in 2006 on the Seville House anthology Forged in Sheffield.
+They noted on their album:

 We first heard George’s Son, written by John Kirkpatrick, on the Brass Monkey album See How It Runs and sang it unaccompanied before our current version evolved.
 Helena [Reynolds] wrote Jake’s Progress to go with the song, in memory of another fine, brave dog.